nRFMesh/nRF52_Mesh/README.md

 | 0x09 | Set CRC | 0 : No CRC - 1 : 8bit - 2 : 16 bit|
 | 0x0A | Get CRC |  |

+### Command examples
+Set channel 10/0x0A

+    cmd:0x030A

+get channel

+    cmd:0x04

+Set Tx Power to  -4dBm/0xFC

+    cmd:0x05FC

+Send message, directed (not broadcast) with ttl = 2, ping(75/0x4B) from 73/0x49

+    msg:0x7201494B

+Send message to execute on the RF target node 75/0x4B the command Set Tx Power to -4 dBm

+    msg:0x72EC494B05FC

+Send message to execute on the RF target node 75/0x4B the command Set channel to 0x0A

+    msg:0x72EC494B030A

 ### Switch between serial SERIAL and LOG over UART
 run